matomo-org/developer-documentation/docs/4.x/tracking-optout.md

 - `useCookiesIfNoTracker` Fall back to setting consent cookies directly if the Matomo tracking code cannot be found on the page, defaults to `1`.
 If this is set to `0` and the Matomo tracking code cannot be found then the opt-out form will not be shown.
 - `useCookiesTimeout` How long to wait for the Matomo tracking code to become available before giving up and setting consent cookies directly, defaults to 10 seconds.
+- `cookiePath` Override the default path for Matomo setting consent cookies, should be blank for most websites.
+- `cookieDomain` Override the default domain for Matomo setting consent cookies, should be blank for most websites.

 Only used if applying a custom style:
 - `backgroundColor` The background colour to apply to the opt-out form div.